-100,0% of the indirect CO_2 emission is caused by consumption of the repurchased electricity.
-In the reported period, the electricity consumption was in total 19,694,238 kWh, this is 10,903.3 ton CO_2 emission.
-11,958 kWh was consumed by electric cars.
+100,0% of the indirect CO2 emission is caused by consumption of the repurchased electricity.
+In the reported period, the electricity consumption for buildings and production was in total 12,308,023 kWh.
+280,445 kWh was generated by solar panels at our own locations.
+The repurchased electricity consumption caused 6,286.9 ton CO2 emission.
+For mobility 26,162 kWh was consumed by electric cars, which caused 13.7 ton CO2 emission.

-Under the terms of the CO_2 -performance ladder, the electricity is registered and calculated with a grey label performance, see information Influence of measurement inaccuracies and uncertainties on page 7.
+In first half of 2022, Pipelife purchased green power with European wind power as its source.
+Under the terms of the $CO_2$ -performance ladder, the purchased electricity is registered and calculated with a grey label performance, see information Influence of measurement inaccuracies and uncertainties on page 8.

-Based on the latest information of the energy managementsystem of Pipelife Nederland the extrusion processes caused 52% of the consumption of electricity, second Injection Molding caused 24% of the usage.
-Lighting caused 4% of the consumption.
+Based on the latest information of the energy managementsystem of Pipelife Nederland the extrusion processes caused 52% of the consumption of electricity, second Injection Molding caused 25% and the other production processes 9% of the usage.